 When you work with a large amount of data, it is obvious that you need to copy and paste multiple columns or rows to another cell.
 It reduces your workload and time and helps you organize your data more accurately.
 There are lots of ways to copy and paste an entire column in Excel.
 That’s why you don’t need to panic.
 These methods are quite simple and easy to use.
 In this article, we are going to show you some handy and straightforward methods to copy and paste a column in Excel.
 So, let’s get started.

-5 Methods to Copy and Paste a Column in Excel
+How to Copy and Paste a Column in Excel: 5 Methods

 Copying and pasting is a common task in an Excel file.
 You can copy a cell or multiple cells, an entire row or column in Excel.
 For copying and pasting, we have taken a dataset of “Sales of Jan” and “Sales of Feb” of “Sales Rep“.
 Now we want to copy column B and then paste it into another column.